syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Customizing selection styles

-To customize the selection styles, use the *Color*, *Border* and *Opacity* options in the SelectionSettings.
+To customize the selection styles, use Color, Border and Opacity options in the SelectionSettings.

 {% highlight cshtml %}